Year of the Dog (film): Plot

-Over New Years, Peggy babysits Pier's children, leaving Valentine with Newt.
+Over New Year's, Peggy babysits Pier's children, leaving Valentine with Newt.
 She takes Lissie and Benji to a rescued animal farm to introduce them to their "adopted" chicken (a charity sponsorship) she got them for Christmas.
 Intensely moved by the experience, Peggy wants to show them a slaughterhouse, but the children freak out.

 Peggy gets drunk and, showing Lissie the rack of furs in her mother's closet, when she asks her opinion of them she says it's "mean".
 Peggy passes out and in the morning finds the furs ruined in the bathtub full of water.
 She goes to Newt's to get Valentine and finds him weeping.
 Valentine killed his crippled dog Buttons, so Newt had Valentine put down as he knew Peggy couldn't do it.

 Rushing to the pound, Peggy is too late to save Valentine.
 She impulsively adopts 15 dogs slated to die, saying she works with the SPCA and will find them all homes.
-At work Peggy is confronted by her boss, who has discovered the fraudulent checks, and fires her.
+At work, Peggy is confronted by her boss, who has discovered the fraudulent checks and fires her.

 Peggy's life falls apart, she barely leaves home, which is practically destroyed by the dogs.
 Al complains, saying if she does not control them he will.
 While she is out, Newt confiscates the dogs and leaves a warning notice from the SPCA.

 Erroneously blaming Al, Peggy sneaks into his house and finds molluscicide with a hole chewed into the corner, confirming her suspicions about Pencil's death.
 Zombie-like, she drags the bag through the house, leaking poison pellets everywhere.
 She takes one of Al's hunting knives and hides.
-When he and a girlfriend return home, Peggy attacks with the knife.
+When he and his girlfriend return home, Peggy attacks them with the knife.
 Al wrestles it away from her and calls the police.

 Pier and Bret try to help.
-Peggy's boss will rehire her if she pays back everything and goes to counselling.
+Peggy's boss will rehire her if she pays back everything and goes to counseling.
 When they ask why Peggy attacked Al, she says she wanted him to experience being hunted.

 Peggy returns to work and is greeted warmly.
 But an internet search soon leads her to an upcoming animal rights protest.
-Sending an email to her coworkers, boss, Newt, Pier and Bret, she says she must follow her soul.
+Sending an email to her coworkers, boss, Newt, Pier, and Bret, she says she must follow her soul.
 She abandons her former life, heading off to the protest, content that fighting for animals is her greater reason for living (not child-rearing, career, or intimate human relationships).